sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Updating.md

 ## Automatic Update
 GAMA offers a mechanism to monitor the availability of updates to the plugins already installed.
-To install this feature, [open the preferences of GAMA](Preferences) and choose the button "Advanced…", which gives access to additional preferences.
+To install this feature, [open the preferences of GAMA](Preferences) and choose the button "Advanced...", which gives access to additional preferences.

 ![Button to give access to additional preferences.](resources/images/installationAndLaunching/open_advanced.png)